 Read More: The Warmest and Most Comfortable Women’s Slippers

 Shearling Lined Bean Boots by LL Bean

-One of the best all around winter styles, especially for wet, slushy conditions, are the Shearling Lined Bean Boots from LL Bean.
+One of the best all-around winter styles, especially for wet, slushy conditions, are the Shearling Lined Bean Boots from LL Bean.
 They are tough, quite warm and they look great.
-They are a tad pricey, but you will have these for years and they won’t wear out.
-If you are interested in this design the shearling only goes to the part of the design where the rubber begins (although you can get shearling insoles), so you will still have to probably wear reasonably warm socks with this style.
+They are a tad pricey, but you will have these for years, and they won’t wear out.
+If you are interested in this design, the shearling only goes to the part where the rubber begins (although you can get shearling insoles), so you will still have to wear reasonably warm socks with this style probably.
 The Bean designs are made with a full-grain leather that can withstand rain and snow, so they are pretty resilient to all kinds of weather.
-They also feature the L.L Bean rubber chain-tread bottom and a footbed that is lined with a 200-gram Thinsulate™ Insulation, so they should be good on slippery, cold surfaces and you shouldn’t feel the cold coming up from the bottom of the sole.
+They also feature the L.L Bean rubber chain-tread bottom and a footbed that is lined with a 200-gram Thinsulate™ Insulation, so they should be okay on slippery, cold surfaces and you shouldn’t feel the cold coming up from the bottom of the sole.
 This design comes in 8″, 10″ or 16″ length and you can roll the upper portion down and tie them so they fold over.
 These are a very warm and popular option that will help you look forward to going out in the cold.

 Available from L.L Bean

 If you want a really warm, well-made winter design, you are going to want to look at some of the Canadian brands that are doing great things with winter styles.
 This list is relatively heavy on brands from Canada since they have been turning out a lot of high-quality winter wear lately that will keep you comfortable and warm.